SHOPRITE PHARMACIES NOTICE OF PRIVACY PRACTICES

 Other Uses and Disclosures of PHI

-For More Information or to Report a Problem
+For More Information or to Report a Problem:

 For questions or more information, contact the Privacy Officer at your ShopRite® Pharmacy.
 If you believe your privacy rights have been violated, you may file a complaint with the Privacy Officer or with the Secretary of Health and Human Services.
 There will be no retaliation for filing a complaint.

-This Notice is effective as of April 14, 2003
+This Notice is effective as of September 23, 2013